 It is safe and secure due to it being gated throughout the year.

 Just walking distance from Wharf St. Is the Broughton Street Pier.
-With open access, this pier provides the necessary facilities to the guests onboard, crew members, tourists, visitors, or just the locals.
+With open access, this pier provides the necessary facilities to onboard guests, crew members, tourists, visitors, or just the locals.

-Here you can find a restaurant, or if you want to go somewhere, water taxis are available, and there are vessels found here to aid you in whale watching.
+Here, you can find a restaurant, or if you want to go somewhere, water taxis are available.
+There are also vessels here to aid you in whale watching.

 If you’re mooring the ship on Wharf St, then there are laundry, showers, and washroom facilities for you here too!

-In a somewhat contrasting fashion to the marinas mentioned above, Johnson Street, of the Victoria port, is essentially used for commercial purposes only, with little to no recreational facilities.
+In a somewhat contrasting fashion to the marinas mentioned above, Johnson Street, of the Victoria port, is used for commercial purposes only, with few to no recreational facilities.

-There is docking available for monthly moorages only and is primarily used and by people using the fishing boats and boats and ships used for commercial purposes.
+Docking is available for monthly moorages only and is primarily used by people using fishing boats and boats and ships used for commercial purposes.

 This ferry terminal is about 20 miles from the Victoria port and boasts 5 berths and an administration building, several local supporting and house-sustained kiosks, a cafeteria and coffee shop, and more.